 Crafting nature mandalas each season is also a fun way for kids to learn about the rhythmic seasonal changes that occur during the “Wheel of the Year” as one season changes to the next.
 Because the natural items available each season change.

 A fun way to do this is to make a nature mandala for each solar quarter-day festival.
-In other words, make one for the summer solstice, fall equinox, winter solstice, and spring equinox.
+In other words, make one for the summer solstice, the fall equinox, the winter solstice, and the spring equinox.
 Feel free to take pictures of them and record your observations about the mandala art you craft each season in a homemade nature journal.

 Psychological (Social-Emotional) and Spiritual Benefits of Crafting Nature Mandalas: